GBR ELIGIBILITY – NATIONALITY, CITIZENSHIP AND PASSPORTS

-This page contains a summary of the citizenship/nationality evidence required to:
+This page outlines the evidence needed to:

-• compete in the British Individual (Closed) National Championships Series (U17/U20/U23/Senior )
+• Compete in British Individual (Closed) National Championships (U17/U20/U23/Senior)

-An FIE License is required to compete in the
+An FIE licence is required for:

 • Junior & Senior European Championships

-• Cadet, Junior, Senior and Veteran World Championships.
+• Cadet, Junior, Senior and Veteran World Championships

 • All FIE Junior World Cups